ColinKennedy/ways/docs/why.rst

 Mixing Ways with other APIs
 ---------------------------

-Many examples in this and other pages use Ways to describe filepaths.
+Many examples in this page and others use Ways to describe filepaths.
 This isn't a requirement for Ways, it's just to keep examples simple.
 The truth is, in practice, if you're using Ways only to deal with filepaths, Ways won't be much better than a database.